 But what about your employee wellness program?

-In some companies, the entire program came back with a $1.50 to $3.80 ROI depending on the program aspect (disease management, lifestyle management, etc.) How did they get these numbers?
+In some companies, the wellbeing program came back with a $1.50 to $3.80 ROI depending on the programming aspect (disease management, lifestyle management, etc.) How did they get these numbers?
 There are several ways to measure the ROI of your employee wellbeing program, but it all comes down to comparing how much you’ve invested and how much you’ve saved in different areas of work.
 These are the factors you should include in your calculation.

-The situation is similar with sick leaves.
-If your employees are often absent because they’re sick, explore the reason why that’s happening.
-They may be suffering from chronic illnesses, but there may also be ones caused by burnout, workplace stress, injuries at work, and more. <br> <br> Implementing programs that help people deal with stress, manage their time better, get in better physical condition, etc., can bring you a high ROI due to lower healthcare costs.
+The situation is similar with sick days.
+If your employees are often absent because they’re sick, explore why that’s happening.
+Some may be suffering from chronic illnesses, but there may also be ones caused by burnout, workplace stress, injuries at work, and more.
+All these factors increase employees' health risk, affecting not just their wellbeing but your company's costs.

-Another rate that may correlate with your employee wellbeing ROI is your employee retention rate.
-Introducing a well-designed program that fits your employees’ needs can lead to a higher employee retention rate and a lower employee turnover rate, directly affecting the onboarding budget.
+Another rate that may correlate with your employee wellbeing ROI is your retention rate.
+Introducing a well-designed wellness and health benefits program that fits your employees’ needs can lead to a higher employee retention rate and a lower turnover rate, directly affecting the onboarding budget.

 You may have learned how to recognize the ROI of your employee wellbeing strategy, but how do you know what costs to include in your calculation?